About & method.

 the prompt, the grid

 Scoring is the only place where AI decides something on your behalf.
 To keep it honest, here's the exact system prompt and the grid it applies.
-If you disagree with a score, you can re-score it yourself on the article page — your personal score takes precedence over the editorial one in your future digests.
+And you can always ignore the score: the feed is chronological by default — score sort and the min-score filter are opt-in.

 The grid